maxpaik16/352FinalProject/README.md

 ## Description of Contents

 Many files are copied over in multiple places to make import statements work.
-Apologies for the clutter.\
+Apologies for the clutter.

-ode.c is the source file containing our integrators\
+ode.c is the source file containing our integrators

-ode.h is the corresponding header file\
+ode.h is the corresponding header file

-odesolver.py contains Python wrappers over our integrators\
+odesolver.py contains Python wrappers over our integrators

-helpers.py contains helper functions used in other scripts (indexing or coordinate conversion, for example)\
+helpers.py contains helper functions used in other scripts (indexing or coordinate conversion, for example)

-interfunc.py contains right hand side equations for our integrators to solve\
+interfunc.py contains right hand side equations for our integrators to solve

-in Solver\
+in Solver

-  both Jupyter Notebooks contain code that we used to test our integrators.\
+  both Jupyter Notebooks contain code that we used to test our integrators.

-in IntegratorFunction\
+in IntegratorFunction

-  func_testing.ipynb contains code used to test our Python scripts\
+  func_testing.ipynb contains code used to test our Python scripts

-in Driver\
+in Driver

-  simulate.py is the script use to simulate many different systems\
+  \tsimulate.py is the script use to simulate many different systems

-  results.py plots the results of simulate.py\
+  results.py plots the results of simulate.py

-  model.py is an attempt at a neural network to predict stability\
+  model.py is an attempt at a neural network to predict stability